 You can’t stop scabbing but one thing you can do is to reduce the thickness of the scabs by following some basic steps:

+Always remember one thing that choose only best quality tattoo ink.
 After the ink work is done you need to wash your tattoo with antiseptic soap and let it dry itself.

 Wrap your tattoo just after drying because wrapping will protect it from dust and infected bacteria in the air.

 Keep the tattoo wrapped until your artist tells you to take it off.